gadventures/gapipy/README.rst

 A handful of cache backends are available for your use.
 The cache backend is configurable by adjusting the ``GAPI_CACHE_BACKEND`` environment variable.

+* Use `cache_options` when instantiating the Client to override default cache client settings.
+* Use `cached=False` when retrieving a resource to get a fresh copy and add it to the cache.

 ``gapipy.cache.SimpleCache``
     A simple in-memory cache for single process environments and is not thread safe.

 ``gapipy.cache.RedisCache``
     A key-value cache store using Redis as a backend.
-Currently there is no simple way to adjust the cache config when using the client.

 ``gapipy.cache.NullCache``
     A cache that doesn't cache.